pptestpptest/Nodes/Customization/Configuration.md

 # Nodes Configuration

-While Nodes works out-of-the-box with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui) (for iOS), the following custom configuration is required to use other UI frameworks, such as [AppKit](https://developer.apple.com/documentation/appkit).
+Nodes is easily customized using a YAML configuration file.
+The [sample](#sample-config-file) below demonstrates the available options.

+While Nodes is configured by default for iOS with [UIKit](https://developer.apple.com/documentation/uikit) and [SwiftUI](https://developer.apple.com/xcode/swiftui), UI frameworks for [AppKit](https://developer.apple.com/documentation/appkit) or other platforms may be enabled.

 ## Configure the Xcode Templates Generator

-Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.
+Specify a path to a custom config file by providing the `--config` option when executing the `nodes-xcode-templates-gen` command.

 <details>